pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 `Segment Anything Model (SAM) <https://ai.meta.com/blog/segment-anything-foundation-model-image-segmentation/>`__) introduced promptable image segmentation, which predicts object masks given prompts that indicate the desired object. `SAM 2 <https://ai.meta.com/sam2/>`__ is the first unified model for segmenting objects across images and videos.
 The `SAM2ImagePredictor <https://github.com/facebookresearch/sam2/blob/main/sam2/sam2_image_predictor.py#L20>`__ class provides an easy interface to the model for prompting the model.
 The model can take as input both point and box prompts, as well as masks from the previous iteration of prediction.
 Since SAM2 provides strong zero-shot performance for object tracking, it can be used for tracking game objects in a scene.
-The code below tries to export SAM2ImagePredictor with batch_size=1

 The tensor operations in the predict method of `SAM2ImagePredictor <https://github.com/facebookresearch/sam2/blob/main/sam2/sam2_image_predictor.py#L20>`__  are happening in the `_predict <https://github.com/facebookresearch/sam2/blob/main/sam2/sam2_image_predictor.py#L291>`__ method.
 So, we try to export like this.